-Back in 2017 Mads Phikamphon of Mighty Goods asked 53 experienced touring cyclists about their favourite / best bicycle touring destinations.
+Back in 2017 Mads Phikamphon asked 53 experienced touring cyclists about their favourite / best bicycle touring destinations.
 He wanted to help people dream about amazing and sometimes surprising new places to ride – or even help cyclists change their route for the better if they’re already on the road.

 It’s now 2019.
 Mads gave us permission to continue his best bicycle touring destinations list with even more accomplished bicycle travelers who continue to come up with exciting new places to ride.